White Collar Criminal Defense Attorney

 Federal Mortgage Fraud Lawyer in VirginiaAlthough there is no dedicated “mortgage fraud” statute in federal law, the tools and deception used to commit mortgage fraud are typically violations of one or more other federal laws.
 It may be prosecuted under the general federal fraud statute (18 U.S.C.
 Section 1341) or as mail/wire fraud (18 U.S.C.
 Section 1343) or bank fraud (18 U.S.C.
 Section 1344).

 Often, a person or persons accused of mortgage fraud will also face conspiracy charges in addition to any underlying fraud charges.
 Conspiracy or attempt to commit fraud (18 U.S.C.
 Section 1349) carries the same criminal penalties as the related fraud offense, even if the scheme is unsuccessful in fraudulently obtaining a loan.
-A Virginia federal mortgage fraud lawyer can help if you are facing one or more of these charges or allegations.
+A Virginia federal mortgage fraud attorney can help if you are facing one or more of these charges or allegations.

 Penalties for mortgage fraud are severe and depend upon the specific fraud offense or offenses of which a defendant is convicted.
 For example, bank fraud, under which mortgage fraud is commonly charged, is punishable by a maximum of 30 years in prison and a $1,000,000 fine.
-The hefty fines and potential prison time may seem daunting, but a federal mortgage fraud attorney in Virginia can provide further detail on U.S. federal sentencing and how the guidelines may apply to your case.
+The hefty fines and potential prison time may seem daunting, but an attorney can provide further detail on U.S. federal sentencing and how the guidelines may apply to your case.

 What is Mortgage Fraud?

 Typically, “for housing” mortgage fraud is committed by a buyer who falsifies, conceals, or provides misleading information in order to secure a home loan that is greater than the amount the buyer would qualify for if he or she was honest in completing the loan application.
 This can include inflating income and concealing debts and liabilities.
 Generally, a buyer in such a situation fully intends to repay the loan.
 A buyer may even be encouraged to commit mortgage fraud by an industry professional who will profit from the sale of the property; however, making false declarations on a mortgage application is a crime.
-A Virginia federal mortgage fraud lawyer can explain what kinds of actions and statements may give rise to liability.
+A Virginia federal mortgage fraud attorney can explain what kinds of actions and statements may give rise to liability.

 Mortgage fraud committed for profit is typically committed by industry professionals who use their knowledge of the industry to manipulate loans and sales in an effort to profit from weaknesses in the mortgage process.